-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Connecticut Foundation Solutions Indemnity Company, Inc (the "Company"), as of and for the year ended June 30, 2022, and related notes to the financial statements, which collectively comprise the Company's basic financial statements, and have issued our report thereon dated November 10, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Connecticut Foundation Solutions Indemnity Company, Inc (the "Company"), as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Company's basic financial statements, and have issued our report thereon dated November 9, 2023.

-As discussed in Note 2, as of June 30, 2022 and 2021, the Company received a permitted accounting practice from the Connecticut Insurance Department to record an unfunded liability for unpaid losses and loss adjustment expenses totaling \$26,067,656 and \$32,458,292 for an insurance contract that does not transfer insurance risk, which is not in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 2, as of June 30, 2023 and 2022, the Company received a permitted accounting practice from the Connecticut Insurance Department to record an unfunded liability for unpaid losses and loss adjustment expenses totaling \$32,664,647 and \$26,067,656 for an insurance contract that does not transfer insurance risk, which is not in accordance with accounting principles generally accepted in the United States of America.
 Under accounting principles generally accepted in the United States of America, the unfunded liability for unpaid losses and loss adjustment expenses would not be recorded.
 Therefore, a qualified opinion on the Company's basic financial statements was issued.
+Had the permitted accounting practice not been recorded, total noncurrent liabilities would decrease by \$32,664,647 and \$26,067,656 and net position would increase by \$32,664,647 and \$26,067,656, respectively.